Story

 2019

-Knox, K. Deep Time and Hydraulics Site (photographs), in C. Skinner (ed) OZ ARTS Magazine, Summer 2019, 53–54.
+Knox, K. Deep Time and Hydraulics Site, in C. Skinner (ed) OZ ARTS Magazine, Summer, 53–54.

-Knox, K. Aboriginal Heritage of the Blue Mountains, in K. Knox and E. Stockton (eds) ibid.
+Knox, K. Aboriginal Heritage of the Blue Mountains, in K. Knox and E. Stockton (eds) Ibid.

 2017

-Knox, K. Walking the Larapinta Trail: A Journey Through Arrernte Land.
-Blurb.
+Knox, K. Walking the Larapinta Trail.
+Author.

 2016